-Spiritual Care Week is October 24-30, 2021.
-This week it is an opportunity for us to acknowledge the team of professionals who provide spiritual care and support for the patients and families we are privileged to serve.
-Ohio’s Hospice recognizes and thanks its chaplains for all they do to support our mission.
+October 23-29 marks Spiritual Care Week, a time to recognize the team of professionals who provide spiritual care and support for the patients and families we are privileged to serve.
+We’re grateful and thankful to our chaplains for all they do to support our mission.

-Chaplains are a part of our interdisciplinary care team.
+Chaplains are a part of our interdisciplinary care team at Ohio’s Hospice.
 Chaplains make spiritual assessments of patients and respond with support, guidance and counseling.
 The support chaplains provide is inclusive of all religious faiths, traditions and backgrounds.

 For individuals who have a strong religious or faith background that is an important aspect of their life, our chaplains honor and encourage their faith, which can bring comfort to the patient and their family.